-And those efforts just landed Harris a Kennedy Center fellowship.
+And those efforts have landed Harris a Kennedy Center fellowship.

-Harris, 28, has been named a 2018 Citizen Artist Fellow for his work that makes health information, such as diabetes data, more accessible to patients.
+Harris, 28, was named a 2018 Citizen Artist Fellow for his work that makes health information, such as diabetes data, more accessible to patients.

 MedSculp turns that personal data into artworks such as 3-D sculptures to help people better understand their diabetes and other chronic conditions.
 Through the fellowship, Harris will have a year of access to Kennedy Center expertise to develop his work — that means mentorship as well as opportunities to promote and perform his works.

 The fellowship was awarded to five artists who have had a positive social impact.
 They were chosen from about 125 nominees from around the country.
-The yearlong tenure began Monday with the Kennedy Center Arts Summit, which brings together artists and leaders to discuss the use of art in addressing societal issues.
+The yearlong tenure began earlier this month with the Kennedy Center Arts Summit, which brings together artists and leaders to discuss the use of art in addressing societal issues.